Fly Away, Alaska

 “One of the things that is most different [about this job relative to other flying jobs] is that you always feel that you’re contributing to something bigger.
 It’s not just about ‘getting there’... it’s our platform for observation, and ultimately conservation.”

 Heather’s role in the story of these birds is far-reaching.
 Her surveys help set wildlife regulations and inform conservation decisions all while being on the front lines of our changing climate.
 Her life’s work has brought her to the skies to fly among the creatures she loves, above some of the planet’s most precious lands.
-As a role model and action seeker, Heather’s glass ceilings are that of a prism, refracting the sacrosanct balance within the interconnection of all creatures.
-She is a woman with wings.
+As a role model and action seeker, Heather’s glass ceilings are that of a prism, refracting the sacrosanct balance within the interconnection of all creatures; a woman with wings.

 Fly Away, Alaska was the second chapter in an ongoing series featuring women in science.
 It was published by Vogue, March 2020.
 Chapter 1 was completed with NASA AToM and displayed at The International Center of Photography: Projected.